 Ottawa announced $304.2 million in federal funding Wednesday to help small and medium-sized businesses in Western Canada who were not eligible for previous COVID-19 relief measures.
 This funding is part of the national $962-million Regional Relief and Recovery Fund (RRRF), to be unveiled Wednesday, which will support sectors such as tourism to retain employees, pay rent and access capital to pay bills during the pandemic.

 Previous measures, such as the Canada Emergency Business Account (CEBA) that opened on April 9, were not accessible to some businesses because they were too small or didn’t fit payroll requirements, for example.
 Rural and western communities, in particular, have been affected.
+New measures are asking applicants to first apply for other federal support programs, such as the expanded Canada Emergency Business Account benefit, the Wage Subsidy benefit and the Commercial Rent assistance for small businesses, among others.
+Applicants are required to attest that they applied for other federal benefits and were approved, rejected or deemed ineligible.
+Then you may apply for the RRRF.

 Businesses across Western Canada can apply for funding through Western Economic Diversification starting Wednesday.